 Music Video © Evermore Music

-Being in the band, composing music, practicing and touring must take a lot of your time, how do you balance it all out?
+Being in the band, composing music, practising and touring must take a lot of your time, how do you balance it all out?

-We prioritize the band.
+We prioritise the band.
 For that to be possible, we negotiate and work it out together in terms of the personal schedule of each member.

 Bursters are about to embark on a UK tour; any expectations?